 A culture of open communication can then be trickled down and manifested in all levels of the organization.
 Instead of employees remaining silent, they can feel included to bring their ideas to the table.

 Employees value a strong sense of community.
-Focusing on team building and interaction is key to building trust and morale within your organization.
+Focusing on team building and interaction is key to building trust, breaking down departmental silos, and improving morale within your organization.